 Now it’s time for the next steps.
-In late spring and summer of 2019, we will build a larger set of safety improvements.
-This project will pave the way for us to hand the road over to the Oregon Department of Transportation (ODOT), as required by the Oregon Legislature.
+In late spring and summer of 2019, we started a larger set of safety improvements.
+This project paves the way for us to hand the road over to the Oregon Department of Transportation (ODOT), as required by the Oregon Legislature.

 In 2008, the Federal Highway Administration (FHWA) conducted a safety review of Cornelius Pass Road.
 They issued a number of recommendations to improve the road network, make vehicles safer and change road user behavior.

 In 2011, ODOT conducted a safety evaluation under the Jobs and Transportation Act.
 This report acknowledged the safety improvements we built in 2010 and recommended more improvements for the future.

 After the ODOT review, we drew up a list of safety improvements we thought were practical and within our means.
 Then we recruited a Community Advisory Committee (CAC) including residents of Multnomah, Washington and Columbia counties.
 The CAC provided input on safety issues and considered possible improvements.

 The 15-member committee met from 2013-2018.
 It included neighbors, a local business, commuters, and representatives from the trucking industry and the state legislature.
 Committee meetings were also open to the public.

 In 2010, we used funding from the 2009 American Recovery and Reinvestment Act to build several safety improvements.
 Some of these improvements were recommendations from the federal safety review in 2008.

 The federal stimulus funds were used to add: